 - Yellow skin or eyes

-If your doctor thinks you might have a liver lesion, he’ll probably recommend one or more of these:
+If your doctor thinks you might have a liver lesion, they’ll probably recommend one or more of these:

-- Blood tests: He might use these to test for viral hepatitis or to see how well your liver is working.
-He also may want to check your level of a certain protein (alpha-fetoprotein, or AFP).
+- Blood tests: They might use these to test for viral hepatitis or to see how well your liver is working.
+They also may want to check your level of a certain protein (alpha-fetoprotein, or AFP).
 High amounts of that can be a sign of liver cancer.

 - Imaging tests: These can show where a lesion is on your liver and how big it is.
 A magnetic resonance imaging (MRI) scan uses powerful magnets and radio waves to make detailed images of your liver.
 A computed tomography (CT) scan is a series of X-rays put together to make a more complete picture.
 A positron emission tomography (PET) scan uses a special dye that makes your liver show up more clearly.
 And an ultrasound uses high-frequency sound waves to make live images of your liver.